ewotawa/fcc-form/README.md

 # freeCodeCamp Responsive Web Design Projects
 ## Build a Survey Form

-I built this page to complete the freeCodeCamp assignment [Build a Survey Form](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form) in the Responsive Web Design certification.
+I built this front-end page to complete the freeCodeCamp assignment [Build a Survey Form](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form) in the Responsive Web Design certification.

 The inspiration comes from a segment on the [tastytrade](https://www.tastytrade.com/tt/) network by Vonetta Logan called *Will Tom Eat It?*